The App I Loved Stopped Growing. So I Built a New One.

 On the Wrist

-The watch companion shipped earlier in the year, and the work since has been to make it feel like an extension of the phone instead of a second app to log into.
-The watch now signs in through the phone automatically, falls back to the last known location when the GPS is slow to settle, and recovers cleanly when the connection between the two devices stalls.
+Haunts ships on both wrists: a native Apple Watch app in SwiftUI and a native Wear OS app in Kotlin.
+The work since launch has been to make each feel like an extension of the phone instead of a second app to log into.
+The watch signs in through the phone automatically, falls back to the last known location when GPS is slow to settle, and recovers cleanly when the link between the two devices stalls.
 Walk up to a venue, raise your wrist, tap to confirm, feel the haptic pattern, done.
 No typing, no logging in, no second account to manage.

 The Vibe-Coding Advantage

-React web app, React Native iOS and Android, Wear OS companion, PHP REST API, XP scoring engine, full social graph, gamification, and 23 background jobs.
-Four platforms, one architect, a fraction of what an agency would charge.
+React web app, React Native iOS and Android, native Apple Watch and Wear OS companions, PHP REST API, XP scoring engine, full social graph, gamification, and 30+ background jobs.
+Five surfaces, one architect, a fraction of what an agency would charge.

 5 Days, Not 5 Months